Are you tired of crafting high-quality emails only to have them end up in the dreaded spam folder? We know it’s frustrating.

 Creative personalization: Connected video or personalized content (FYI — this approach can be tricky and may result in being marked as spam)

 Although you cannot come up with deep and creative personalization for every client because it’s not scalable, simple (or basic) personalization is a MUST.
+Check out our post on email personalization best practices for 14 practical tips on how to customise your marketing efforts.

 Verifying every contact with an email validation tool (contact scrubbing)